jjvanzon/JJs-Reference-Architecture/api/orm.md

 You might not want to map *binary* and other *serialized data* fields using [`ORM`](#-orm), because it can harm performance quite a bit.

 Retrieving some loose fields of an [entity](../patterns/data-access.md#entities), would also retrieve a blob in that case.
 As well as saving a whole blob, when changing just a few fields.
-That data transmission can be quite a bottle-neck sometimes.
+That data transmission can be quite a bottle-neck sometimes, especially in a multi-user environment.

 Using separate [`SQL`](sql.md) statements for retrieving blobs might be a better alternative.